 Victor VeitchAssistant Professor of Statistics and Data Science

 My research explores the interplay between theoretical cryptography, privacy, law, and policy.
 Specifically, I aim to understand and resolve the tensions between the theory of cryptography and the privacy and surveillance law that governs its eventual real-world context.
-I earned my PhD in the Cryptography and Information Security group at MIT, advised by Shafi Goldwasser.
 Right now, I’m thinking about differential privacy, GDPR, the Fifth Amendment, encryption, multiparty computation, and the Census.
-Formerly an Affiliate at the Berkman Klein Center for Internet & Society, a Fellow at Facebook and at the Aspen Tech Policy Hub, and recipient of the NSF Graduate Student Research Fellowship.

-Greg Green is the Senior Instructional Professor and Director of the MScA Program at the University of Chicago, within the Data Science Institute of the Physical Sciences Division.
+Greg Green is Senior Instructional Professor and Director of the MScA Program at the University of Chicago, and Senior Director for Industrial Partnerships and Strategy at the Data Science Institute.
 Dr. Green helps the University of Chicago professional data science students learn to apply data science to solve complex industry problems with greater impact.

 Dr. Green is reshaping the content and approaches used to educate the next generation of professional data scientists at the University of Chicago.
 Additionally, Greg is designing new, creative offerings more deeply connected to MS and PhD research programs in Data Science, Computer Science, Statistics, and Financial Mathematics.
 New course offerings developed launched since joining the University of Chicago include an innovative approach to “Leadership in Data Science and Artificial Intelligence”, “Consulting in Data Science” and “Your Career in Data Science”.